apache/paimon/docs/content/how-to/querying-tables.md

 -- read the snapshot from specified timestamp in unix milliseconds SELECT * FROM t /*+ OPTIONS('scan.timestamp-millis' = '1678883047356') */;

--- read the snapshot from specified datetime
--- Supported formats include：yyyy,yyyy-MM,yyyy-MM-dd, yyyy-MM-dd HH, yyyy-MM-dd HH:mm, yyyy-MM-dd HH:mm:ss, yyyy-MM-dd HH:mm:ss.SSS
+-- read the snapshot from specified timestamp string ,it will be automatically converted to timestamp in unix milliseconds -- Supported formats include：yyyy,yyyy-MM,yyyy-MM-dd, yyyy-MM-dd HH, yyyy-MM-dd HH:mm, yyyy-MM-dd HH:mm:ss, yyyy-MM-dd HH:mm:ss.SSS
--- default local time zone,If you need to specify a time zone, please end with '/UTC{offset}',for example: 2023-12-11 12:12/UTC+8
+-- default local time zone,if you need to specify a time zone, please end with '/UTC{offset}',for example: 2023-12-11 12:12/UTC+8
-SELECT * FROM t /*+ OPTIONS('scan.datetime' = '2023-12-09 23:09') */;
+SELECT * FROM t /*+ OPTIONS('scan.timestamp' = '2023-12-09 23:09') */;

 -- read tag 'my-tag'
 SELECT * FROM t /*+ OPTIONS('scan.tag-name' = 'my-tag') */;